 1. Cut back on overly processed foods

-While it’s ok to allow your children to enjoy discretionary foods like chocolate, chips, lollies, soft drinks, cakes, pies, pastries (etc.) every now and then, these foods should not comprise a large portion of their diet.
-Foods that are high in added sugar can result in a spike in blood sugar levels, which can negatively impact mood and energy throughout the day.
+It’s ok to allow your children to enjoy discretionary foods like chocolate, chips, lollies, soft drinks, cakes, pies, pastries (etc.) every now and then.
+However, these foods should not comprise a large portion of their diet.
+Foods that are high in added sugar can result in a spike in blood sugar levels.
+This can negatively impact mood and energy throughout the day.

-Children who are eating foods like sugary cereals, white bread, lollies, juices, and other sweet or refined foods throughout the day are more likely to experience mood swings and low energy as a result of regular blood sugar spikes and crashes.
+Children who eat sugary cereals, white bread, lollies, juices, and other sweet or refined foods throughout the day are more likely to experience mood swings and low energy.
+This is a result of regular blood sugar spikes and crashes.
 This blood sugar rollercoaster can also negatively impact their behaviour, and overall ability to function.

 Researchers around the world have investigated the relationship between what children are eating and their emotions and behaviours.
-Many studies have identified that a dietary pattern higher in processed and junk foods is linked to more emotional and behavioural problems in children and adolescents.
+Many studies identify that a dietary pattern higher in processed and junk foods is linked to more emotional and behavioural problems in children and adolescents.

 Tips to cut back on processed foods and added sugars include:

 Feed your kids fresh fruit instead of fruit juices, or other processed fruit-based products

 Make homemade baked goods using fruits as a natural sweetener

 Limit packaged snacks such as muesli bars and fruit straps

 2. Include wholegrain carbohydrates throughout the day